The Democratic candidate must win, Harry Perkinson told a room full of his colleagues Tuesday night.

 Lee, 51, said Tuesday that he was "flabbergasted" at the outpouring of support.
 He said he would soon return to practicing law - "something I truly love" - and he pledged his support to Perkinson in the November election.

-The campaign for the general election starts immediately, Perkinson told supporters gathered
+The campaign for the general election starts immediately, Perkinson told supporters gathered at the Roosevelt Tavern.

 In November, Perkinson, 60, will face state Rep. Scott Perry, R-Dillsburg, who came out on top Tuesday in a field of seven Republicans.
 Libertarian Mike Koffenberger is also a candidate.